National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Camping

-Group Size Restrictions: Groups are limited to no more than 12 people.
-Associated groups of more than 12 must camp and travel at least 1 mile apart and may not combine at any time in a group of more than 12.
-Associated groups must also camp in seperate camp areas like Cape Alava and Sand Point.
+Group Size: Groups are limited to 12 people.
+Associated groups of more than 12 people must camp and travel at least 1 mile apart and may not combine at any time into a group of more than 12.
+Associated groups must also camp in separate camp areas, like Cape Alava and Sand Point.
+Visit our Group Size page for more information.

 Toilet Facilities: Pit toilets are available at Sand Point and Cape Alava.
-In other areas bury waste 6-8" down and 200 ft from campsites and water sources.
+In other areas bury waste 6-8" deep and 200 feet (70 steps) from campsites and water sources.
+When toilets are not available, please be sure to bury your waste and pack out toilet paper.

 Stock: Prohibited on all park beaches and beach trails.